wooferzfg/wwrando/README.md

 You can apply the [Widescreen Patch](https://www.dropbox.com/s/5huyf6r3drynq1c/The%20Legend%20of%20Zelda%20The%20Wind%20Waker%20Widescreen.zip?dl=1) before using this

-You can apply the [Gender Neutral](http://www.romhacking.net/hacks/2906/) or [Female](http://slothsoft.tumblr.com/post/36097890951/the-legend-of-zelda-the-wind-waker-pronoun) pronoun patch before using this
+You can apply the [Gender neutral](http://www.romhacking.net/hacks/2906/) or [Female](http://slothsoft.tumblr.com/post/36097890951/the-legend-of-zelda-the-wind-waker-pronoun) pronoun patch to match your customization before using this

 If using Dolphin you can use [Hypatia's HD Texture Pack](https://onthegreatsea.tumblr.com/DOWNLOADS)